 Commander is one of the most fun formats in Magic: The Gathering, and through all of my years of playing, I still love coming back to the table with a group of friends.
 While “fun” can be very subjective, I have compiled a list of legendary creatures that are generally fun commanders to play both with and against.

-The most fun decks will always be the ones that you personally find the most enjoyable.
+The most fun decks will always be the ones you find the most enjoyable.
 While this is subjective, I always find that having some exciting synergy between your cards, a little bit of politicking, and a deck that will be tough for your opponents to beat makes for a fun deck.

 There are so many different ways to play EDH and many different commanders to choose from.
 With that said, I have detailed some enjoyable strategies and overall fun decks to play below.
 As well as some fun options for beginners and the best precons to pick up for maximum EDH fun.

-Updated: 5/4/2023
+Updated: 2/28/24

 Table of Contents:

-- Top 13 Most Fun Commander Decks
+- Top 15 Most Fun Commander Decks

 - Esix, Fractal Bloom